wplib/wp-ops/README.md

      */
     WP_Ops::post()->associate_media_from( $this->post_images(), $posts, $images );

-The above example is run in the `setUp()` method for a PHPUnit test and that test
-class also contains these following methods to provide data used the prior code:
+The prior mentioned PHPUnit test also contains these following methods to provide the data used by the prior code:

     /**
      * @return array[]